Improved Iterative Refinement for Chart-to-Code Generation via Structured Instruction: Experiments

 \paragraph{Effect of Difference.} We then ablate the \textit{difference} component, which highlights the key variations between the current chart and its potential reference template.
 Without this explicit contrastive information, the model must infer visual and structural changes solely from the image, which increases the generation difficulty.
 The results demonstrate a similar trend: for Qwen2-VL, the GPT-4o score drops from 3.96 to 3.38, and the average of the four structural metrics decreases from 0.61 to 0.50; for GPT-4o, the GPT-4o score drops from 7.13 to 6.91, and the four low-level metrics also show a such decline.
 Furthermore, traditional similarity-based measures decline in both Qwen2-VL and GPT-4o, confirming that explicitly modeling chart-specific differences significantly improves generation accuracy, particularly in compositional reasoning scenarios.

-\paragraph{Conclusion.} The ablation study clearly demonstrates that both description and difference components are essential to ChartIR's performance, with their combined use yielding the best results across all evaluation metrics.
+In summary, the ablation study clearly demonstrates that both description and difference components are essential to ChartIR, with their combined use yielding the best results across all metrics.
 While the description provides crucial semantic context for chart understanding, the difference component enables precise identification of structural variations, and their synergistic effect is particularly pronounced for open-source models like Qwen2-VL.
 These findings validate our design choice of incorporating both complementary representations in ChartIR's intermediate format.